mahendrabairagi/ASU_Hackathon/ROBOMAKER_INSTRUCTIONS.md

     ```
     $ cd ~/environment/jetbot-detect

-    $ docker run --rm -v $(pwd):/environment/jetbot-detect jetbot-detect-build rosversion -d
+    $ docker run --rm -ti jetbot-ros

+    # You will be dropped into the shell of the docker container
+    # the prompt will be similar to the following root@83afb0b35322:/environment/jetbot-detect#

+    $ rosversion --distro

-    # We should see the following result
+    # You should see the following result output
     > melodic

+    # Type exit or Ctrl-D, to exit the container

     ```

 ### Build and Bundle [~30 mins]